x1ddos/aegot/README.md

 }
 ```

-Well, if you try running `go test ./myapp` it won't even get to try running the tests because Go won't be able to build your app & tests.
+Well, if you try executing `go test ./myapp` it won't even get to running the tests because Go won't be able to build your app & tests.
 It'll say something like "Can't import 'appengine'" package.
 That's because "appengine/*" are indeed in a different location (specifically, in SDK/goroot/src/pkg/).

-You could symlink SDK/goroot/src/pkg/appengine to your GOROOT/src/appengine but that probably won't solve the problem:
+You could symlink SDK/goroot/src/pkg/appengine to your GOROOT/src/appengine but that probably won't solve all the problems:

   - go test won't be able to build appengine package (so that later tests would run quicker)
   - SDK contains the whole Go release, but slightly modified, so you'll definitely bump into issues like "Undefined os.DisableWritesForAppEngine" because indeed, DisableWritesForAppEngine exists only in this specific Go version for App Engine.